wallstersson/ukth-appinn-containerapps-orderapi/challenge7.md

 # Challenge 7: Enable Container App authentication
-Azure Container Apps provides built-in authentication and authorization features (sometimes referred to as "Easy Auth"), to secure your external ingress-enabled container app with minimal or no code.
+Azure Container Apps provides built-in authentication and authorization features (sometimes referred to as _Easy Auth_), to secure your external ingress-enabled container app with minimal or no code.

 Up until now we have allowed anonymous access to the application.
-Let's protect the Dashboard App web application with Azure AD authentication using the Easy Auth service built into Container Apps.
+Let's protect the Dashboard App web application with Azure AD authentication using the _Easy Auth_ service built into Container Apps.

 The following image illustrates the steps in this challenge